Multifunction Copier vs Desktop Printer: Which is Best for Your Client?

 Start by answering the simple question: how big is your client’s company?

 For a small office of 10-15 employees that only copies and prints a few documents daily, buying a few desktop printers may be appropriate for your client’s printing needs.
-If they need to print 11x17 pages, however, they are likely going to need to get a copier.
+If the budget is tight and the print volume is low, desktop printers might be just what they need.

-Multifunction copiers are entirely different beasts from their desktop counterparts.
-Modern-day copiers can print and copy at a much faster rate while also offering a vast suite of applications and functions.
+Multifunction copiers are entirely different beasts from their desktop counterparts, able to print at a much faster rate while also offering a vast suite of applications and functions.

-They also are typically the only print devices that are capable of printing on 11x17 or larger media, with few exceptions.
+They also are typically the only print devices capable of printing on 11x17 or larger media, with few exceptions.

 “It’s today’s smart workplace assistant that doesn’t just copy, scan, fax, or print, but also translates, shares, and creates electronic documents with just a few easy taps on the screen,” reads Xerox’s website.